andrew-pyle/orange-pi-hadoop-cluster/index.md

 Average writing speed: 9.79 MB/s
 ```

->_Note: I received the following error when executing f3write the first time.
+>_I received the following error when executing f3write the first time.
 I just retried the f3write command, and execution was successful.
 I am not sure what caused the error, and a quick Google search did not return any help.
 I will just keep the info in mind._
 >```bash
 >$ ./f3write /Volumes/"NO NAME"
 >Free space: 14.83 GB